g0tie/french_wordoftheday_script/README.md

 # french_wordoftheday_script
-A Python script to send an email of a choosen word from a notion database
+A Python script to send an email of a french random chosen word with its definition from a notion database